SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 ## Example

-### ATC run via Cloud Foundry Service Key example for Jenkinsfile
+### ATC run via Cloud Foundry Service Key example in Jenkinsfile

 The following example triggers an ATC run via reading the Service Key of an ABAP instance in Cloud Foundry.
 You can store the credentials in Jenkins and use the cfCredentialsId parameter to authenticate to Cloud Foundry.